nEXam-App/nEXam-doc/docs/Target.md

 ### 1.2 Scope
 The project is going to be realized as an Android and iOs App.
+The planned scope till end of december is shown in the [use-case specification](https://github.com/Calco2001/nEXam/blob/main/docs/Use-Case%20Specification.md#1-use-case).

 <!--*<!--Actors of this App can be users or moderators.*-->